 I’ve read criticism of Warhol for not directly addressing AIDS in his work, despite losing a lover to the disease.
 Is that a fair judgment?

 I don’t think Andy had to do that.
 I don’t think any artist has to.
 I don’t see it that way.
 And people talk about how Andy didn’t support the gay movement.
 For the Netflix series The Warhol Diaries, they were asking me questions about coming out and why wasn’t Andy more out.
-Well, nobody in that time frame every had to say you were gay or straight.
+Well, nobody in that time frame ever had to say you were gay or straight.
 The culture was just coming off the summer of love, LSD, drugs.
 Everybody was fucking each other; it didn’t matter.
 But Andy did portraits of [transgender activist] Marsha P. Johnson and a bunch of drag girls for a series called Ladies and Gentlemen.
 That’s addressing another group of people outside the realm of his own world.

 And you did a series of gender-bending photos of Warhol too.